-Arunachal Pradesh Assembly elections: Pema Khandu-led BJP ahead in early trends
+Arunachal Pradesh Assembly elections: Pema Khandu-led BJP leading in eleven seats

 The Congress had won the 2014 Assembly polls, but 44 of its MLAs, including Chief Minister Khandu, defected to the BJP in 2016.

 Counting of votes was under way for 60 Assembly constituencies in Arunachal Pradesh on Thursday.
-Trends showed the Pema Khandu-led Bharatiya Janata Party leading in nine seats, and the National People’s Party, the Janata Dal (United) and Independents in one seat each.
+Election Commission trends showed the Pema Khandu-led Bharatiya Janata Party leading in eleven of fourteen constituencies for which the status is known.
+The Indian National Congress, the Janata Dal (United) and Independents in one seat each.

 Assembly elections were held on April 11, concurrently with the first phase of voting for the Lok Sabha elections.